mitodl/ocw-course-hugo-starter/README.md

 ...
 ```

 The `type` and `layout` values in front matter tell Hugo which page to render, and the `menu` object creates a nav entry for the page.
-Detailed info on course-level metadata and layouts can be found in the [`ocw-course-hugo-theme`](https://github.com/mitodl/ocw-course-hugo-theme) readme.
+Detailed info on layouts can be found in the [`ocw-course-hugo-theme`](https://github.com/mitodl/ocw-course-hugo-theme) readme.